Yurito101/AnticheatBase/README.md

 * Easy to use Command system
 * Easy to use NMS system
 * Access to the player's client version
+* Made to support all versions of Minecraft
 * High perfomance packet wrapping system with caching